lubuntu-team/manual/source/2/2.2/2.2.4/libreoffice_math.rst

 Useage
 ------
 To save your formula you have written in libreoffice math press :kbd:`Control +S` or :menuselection:`File --> Save`.
 To open a file press :kbd:`Control +O` or :menuselection:`File --> Open`.
+To print your fomrula press :kbd:`Control +P` or :menuselection:`File --> Print`.

 The left hand side has many symbols you can use for say set relations and other operators.

 How to launch
 -------------